hameleonka/movie-fetching-app/README.md

 # Movie fetching App
 This is a simple movie fetching App that works with Firebase Realtime Database.
 User can view movies from the database and add new movie by filling out the form.
+The loading and error states are handled.
-## GET request is used to fetch movies from database:
+### `GET` request is used to fetch movies from database:
     const fetchMoviesHandler = useCallback(async () => {
         setIsLoading(true);
         setError(null);